Why Study the Liberal Arts & Sciences?

 Explore UIC LAS

-A Liberal Arts Degree is Practical
+A Liberal Arts and Sciences Degree Has Enduring Value

 A new study from Georgetown University’s Center on Education and the Workforce finds that over the course of a career, a liberal arts education is remarkably practical, providing a median return on investment 40 years after enrollment that approaches $1 million.Washington Post, January 2020|

-A Liberal Arts Degree Offers Valuable Skills
+A Liberal Arts and Sciences Degree Offers Valuable Skills

 “According to a 2018 survey by the National Association of Colleges and Employers, the three attributes of college graduates that employers considered most important were written communication, problem-solving and the ability to work in a team.
 Quantitative and technical skills both made the top 10, alongside other “soft” skills like initiative, verbal communication and leadership.
 In the liberal arts tradition, these skills are built through dialogue between instructors and students, and through close reading and analysis of a broad range of subjects and texts.”Harvard Kennedy School, September 2019|